Medicare Levy Surcharge

 • private health insurance

-Medicare levy surcharge income, thresholds and rates
+Medicare levy surcharge income

 Income for Medicare levy surcharge (MLS) purposes is used to work out whether you have to pay the MLS and the rate you will pay.